dsgiitr/adversarial_lab/README.md

 GAE
 ---

-It is a simple Pytorch Library containing Simple Fast implementations of Adversarial Attack Strategies using Pytorch.
+It is a Pytorch Library containing Simple and Fast implementations of Adversarial Attack Strategies using Pytorch.
 Cleverhans-Future and Advertorch can be referred for proper Robust implementations.
 GAE is easy to understand and only Processes a single image file at a time (as of now).
 Usage of the Following can be found on `Attacks Tutorial on Imagenet.ipynb` notebook.

 Framework